 Traditional Croatian weddings are well-known for plenty of traditional food and drinks.
 Guest enjoy several courses of food during the night.
-To start with, a casual dinner consisting of a soup, different meat and vegetable plates, and side dishes is served.
+To start with, a casual dinner consisting of soup, different meat and vegetable plates, and side dishes is served.
 The type of food served varies depending on where the wedding takes place and what part of the country the couple is from.

-In Zagreb, it is tradition to serve goulash around 3 or 4 in the morning while in Split, cuttlefish risotto and peka and may be served.
+In Zagreb, it is tradition to serve goulash around 3 or 4 in the morning while in Split, cuttlefish risotto and peka may be served.
 At midnight, the wedding cake is served and then the coffee.
 Being hungry isn’t an option as the whole night consists of eating and dancing combinations!

 During one part of the evening, guests bring their presents to the couple and usually put them into a special present box.
 In most cases, the present is an envelope with a nice congratulation card and money which covers the restaurant cost for you and your companion.

-You can give the newlyweds up to 200 euros (1500 kn), depending on how close you are and how much you like them.
+You can give the newlyweds up to 200 euros (1.500 kuna), depending on how close you are and how much you like them.
 Any more than that and you’re considered to be a show-off.

 Enjoy the party

 The party is when you can finally eat, drink, dance, and party until the early morning.
-Prepare to go strong until at least 6am and sometimes as late as 9 or 10.
+Prepare to go strong until at least 6:00 and sometimes as late as 9.00 or 10:00.